ccadllc/cedi-dtrace/README.md

 #### dtrace-core

-This is the core functionality, recording trace and span information over effectful programs, passing these recorded events to registred emitters for disposition.
+This is the core functionality, recording trace and span information over effectful programs, passing these recorded events to registered emitters for disposition.

 ```scala